 It may be that your illness was present before you began taking Dilaudid and that you’ve been self-medicating to alleviate your symptoms.
 On the other hand, your Dilaudid use may have brought on your co-occurring disorder.

-No matter the order your illnesses came in, though, here at 12 Keys Dilaudid addiction treatment center in Florida, we have a wealth of experience of treating people who are suffering from co-occurring disorders, also called dual diagnosis disorders.
+No matter the order your illnesses came in, though, here at our Dilaudid addiction treatment center in Florida, we have a wealth of experience of treating people who are suffering from co-occurring disorders, also called dual diagnosis disorders.
 Our team is on hand 24/7 to offer genuine help and advice when you need it.

 Co-occurring disorders that often occur when you use Dilaudid include:

 - Antisocial personality disorder